1993 New Zealand general election: Background

 The Alliance, the largest "third party", was a broad coalition of five smaller groups – the NewLabour Party (a Labour splinter), the Democrats (a social credit party), the Greens (an environmentalist party), Mana Motuhake (a Māori party), and the Liberal Party (a National splinter).
 The Alliance held three seats in Parliament – one belonged to Jim Anderton, who had been re-elected under a NewLabour banner in the seat he had formerly held for Labour, while the other two belonged to the National MPs who formed the Liberal Party.
 In its first electoral test, the 1992 by-election in Tamaki, the Alliance had performed well, taking second place.
 Another smaller group was New Zealand First, a party established by former National MP Winston Peters.
 Peters had broken with his party after a number of policy disputes with its leadership, and resigned from parliament to contest his seat as an independent.
 After being overwhelmingly re-elected, Peters established New Zealand First to promote his views.
 Peters was the party's sole MP.

 Another consequence of dissatisfaction with both major parties was the referendum conducted alongside the 1993 election.
 The culmination of the larger decade-long New Zealand electoral reform process, the referendum was held following the September 1992 indicative referendum, which saw 85% of voters voting for change from the existing First Past The Post (FPP) system, and 70% choosing the Mixed Member Proportional (MMP) as its preferred replacement: a proportional system which would make it easier for smaller parties to win seats.
 It asked voters to choose whether to keep the existing FPP system or change to MMP, with 53.9% of voters opting to change to MMP.

 While National and Labour usually stood candidates in every seat, National was one candidate short as their Southern Maori candidate apparently did not apply in time.

 MPs retiring in 1993

 Four MPs, including three National MPs and one Labour MP, intended to retire at the end of the 43rd Parliament.

+Electoral system

+In this election, the first past the post electoral system was used.
+Ninety-five MPs were elected in general electorates covering the country.
+In addition, the country was divided into four Māori electorates.
+All electorates returned a single member.